mohamed-elhamra/mohamed-elhamra.github.io/_posts/2020-05-31-IoC-container-in-spring-framework.md

 </beans>
 ```

-In the example above we tell the Spring container to create a Bean of the class HelloWorld and instantiate the field "message" with the value "Hello World"
+In the example above, we tell the Spring container to create a Bean of the class HelloWorld and instantiate the field "message" with the value "Hello World"

 * **JAVA code**